Another ‘New’ Portrait Said to Depict Jane Grey Dudley

 If the portrait proves to be sixteenth century in origin, the inscription was likely added two or more decades after the painting was created.
 The reference in the inscription to the Duchess of Suffolk rather than to the Duke of Suffolk is unusual in the sixteenth century context, however.
 Tudor society was distinctly patriarchal, and the identity of one’s father was of greater social and cultural importance than that of one’s mother, in normal circumstances.
 But the reference here to the mother may be explained by genealogy.
 Jane possessed royal blood through her mother’s descent from King Henry VII, not through her father.
 The reference to Jane’s mother may have been intended to highlight Jane’s claim to royal status and to the Crown of England through her mother.

 One clue to the sitter’s true identity may lie in the pendant bodice jewel suspended from her bodice trim (above).
 That jewel takes the shape of a love-heart, and the center is set with a small gold ‘E’.
 Because the letter is applied to a love-heart, it seems reasonable to assume that the jewel is a love token referencing the forename of either the sitter or a suitor or husband of the sitter.
-The use of letters or monograms as love tokens is perhaps most famously associated in the sixteenth century context with Henry VIII and several of his many wives, especially Katherine of Aragon and Anne Boleyn.
-Jane wedded Guildford Dudley in May of 1553, so the ‘E’ monogram cannot reference either Jane or her husband.
+The use of letters or monograms as love tokens is perhaps most famously associated in the sixteenth century context with Henry VIII and several of his many wives, especially Katherine of Aragon and Anne Boleyn (below, see also Tudor Jewel).
+Jane wed Guildford Dudley in May of 1553, so the ‘E’ monogram cannot reference either Jane or her husband.
 The reference for the ‘E’ monogram remains unknown at present.

 It is also possible that the painting is a deliberate forgery created in the nineteenth century to capitalize on the contemporary resurgence in popularity of Jane Grey in English culture as a heroic religious and political figure.
 Writers, artists, and historians frequently took Jane Grey as their subject matter in a wide variety of media, including plays, poems, early novels, prescriptive literature, scene paintings, and antiquarian collections.
 But outright forgery seems unlikely.
 The collective chronological precision of the costume, for example, is inconsistent with the level of historical awareness present in the nineteenth century, when artists possessed only a limited understanding of costume history.